bdodroid/zonos-api-deno/README.md

 zonos.setCorsProxy("https://cors.zonos.com/");
 ```
 This can also be set directly on the `Zonos` class initialization with: `corsProxy: 'https://cors.zonos.com/'`.
+> Note: http://cors.zonos.com/ is not currently live.
+Use your own cors proxy for now.

 <br />
 <br />